Jump to: Quarter Values | Most Valuable Quarters | Final Thoughts | FAQs

 Another proof coin from the Seated Liberty series that is highly coveted in coin collections across the country.
 There is only one certified coin of this proof and year, although two others are believed to exist.

 Value: This coin sold at auction for $322,000.

 Only three of these proofs were made, and one quarter remains almost flawless.

 Value: This coin sold at auction in 2008 for $460,000.

 1870-CC Liberty Seated Quarter

-Coins from the Carson City Mint, marked as CC, are sought after because fewer coins were struck at this mint.
-There were only 8,340 of the 1870 quarters minted after the facility opened that year.
+Coins from the Carson City Mint, marked as CC, are sought after because fewer coins were struck at this mint which is now discontinued.
+The CC Mint struck only 8,340 of the circulating quarters that year.

 1871-CC Liberty Seated Quarter